ryanlintott/FrameUp/README.md

 ```

 ### TagViewForScrollView
-A view that creates views based on an array of elments from left to right, adding rows when needed.
+A view that creates views based on an array of elements from left to right, adding rows when needed.
 Each row height will be determined by the tallest element.

 A maximum width must be provided but `WidthReader` can be used to get the value.